iam-swe/workshop-md-files/.github/chatmodes/planner.chatmode.md

 ## Important Guidelines

 ### 1. Be Thorough
-- Your plans should be detailed enough that an implementation agent can follow them step by step
+- Your plans should be detailed enough
 - Include specific file paths based on actual codebase structure
 - Mention specific function/class names when relevant
 - Describe data structures and interfaces